kach/memo/README.md

 There are now many resources for learning memo.
 1. The [Memonomicon](./demo/Memonomicon.ipynb) gives a brief tour of the language, and an example of how to build a model and fit it to data by parallel grid search and/or gradient descent.
 2. You can also watch a [video tutorial](https://www.dropbox.com/scl/fi/c3jjup1lheowfppbz41zr/memo-live-tutorial.mp4?rlkey=ce7reeadff2nh2ktqh3tubbik&st=lai8yx1h&dl=0) that covers similar material.
-3. The [Handbook](./Handbook.pdf) provides quick reference for memo's syntactic constructs (but is not a tutorial).
+3. The [Handbook](./Handbook.pdf) is a complete reference for memo's syntactic constructs.
 4. This repository includes over a dozen classic examples of recursive reasoning models implemented in memo, which you can find in the [demo directory](./demo/).

+You may also be looking for general resources on the theory behind memo modeling.
-For background on the theory of decision making under uncertainty, e.g. MDPs and POMDPs, we recommending consulting _Decision Making Under Uncertainty_ as a reference.
+1. For background on the theory of decision making under uncertainty, e.g. MDPs and POMDPs, we recommending consulting _Decision Making Under Uncertainty_ as a reference.
 You can read the entire book for free online [here](https://algorithmsbook.com/decisionmaking/).

-For background on Bayesian models of theory of mind, we recommend consulting chapter 14 of _Bayesian Models of Cognition_ as a reference.
+2. For background on Bayesian models of theory of mind, we recommend consulting chapter 14 of _Bayesian Models of Cognition_ as a reference.
 You can read the published version [here](https://mitpress.ublish.com/ebook/bayesian-models-of-cognition-reverse-engineering-the-mind-preview/12799/341) and a PDF preprint [here](https://www.tomerullman.org/papers/BBB_chapter14.pdf).
+3. Dae Houlihan (Dartmouth University) is teaching a winter '25 [course](https://comosoco.daeh.info) on computational models of social cognition using memo.

 ## The memo on memo